 The District will be adding several wells and a water storage tank to the production system in the near future.
-The District has been working with developers and farmers in the area to obtain property for future well and tank sites.
+The District has started on the feasibility study by drilling the first of two test wells.

 The District will be required to re-drill existing wells or install arsenic removing equipment on each well to meet arsenic level standards that went into effect in 2006.
 Costs will be expected to be more expensive if treatment is needed.
 The District has applied for grants with the Department of Health Services under the Safe Drinking State Revolving Fund to help with the cost of the arsenic removal equipment.
 The District has been approved for a grant under Proposition 84 in the amount of \$4,584,484.
 The District is also under administrative order from the U.S. Environmental Protection Agency (EPA) to have the arsenic level meet the new standard of 10 ug/L or parts per billion.
+The District has started on the feasibility study and completed one of the test wells this year.
+It is set to start on the next test well in the near future.

-The EPA has proposed to replace well #1 with a new well to eliminate the possibility of contamination to the District's drinking water from the Brown & Bryant site.
+The EPA has proposed to replace well #1 on a like for like basis to eliminate the possibility of contamination to the District's drinking water from the Brown & Bryant site.
 District well #1 is within 1,000 feet of the Brown & Bryant cleanup site.
-The District is waiting to receive a Memorandum of Understanding (MOU) or specs on a well site from the EPA.
+The EPA has committed to providing the District with the funds to construct a well identical CW1 but the District is now able to build a larger well if the site will support it.